moksh5042/Real-Time-Bus-Tracker/README.md

 # Real-Time Bus Tracker

-A real-time bus tracking system consisting of two mobile applications: one for bus drivers to share their location and another for users to track bus locations and routes.
+A real-time bus tracking system consisting of two mobile applications: one for bus drivers to share their location and another for users to track bus locations and routes and bus information.

 ## Project Structure